 The intersection of Geer Street and Foster Street might as well be Durham’s playground for adults.
 Start your adventure over a pint at Fullsteam Brewery’s trivia night on Thursdays or open mic night at Durty Bull Brewing Company on Fridays.
 Prefer live music?
-See who’s on the bill at Motorco Music Hall or The Blue Note Grill.
+See who’s on the bill at Motorco Music Hall (grab dinner and a brew from Parts & Labor while you’re there) or The Blue Note Grill.

 New Tunes n’ Chill

-If vinyl is your vibe, swing by Carolina Soul Records to browse its extensive collection of used records and reminisce on your first live concerts.
-Next, cozy up with Little Pizza Box pizza and a beer or warm glühwein at Ponysaurus Brewing Co., or indulge the senses at a “Smolder & Spirits” cigar and whiskey night on Thursdays at Suite Four.
+If vinyl is your vibe, swing by Carolina Soul Records to browse its extensive collection of used records and reminisce on your first live concerts – when the nostalgia overwhelms you, walk up the block to The Pinhook to see what’s on stage or head the opposite direction to The Fruit.
+If you need some fuel before you dance like no one’s watching, cozy up with pizza and a beer at Ponysaurus Brewing Co., or indulge in a margarita and birria fries at the newly opened Mezcalito.

 Make the Art Grow Fonder

 Craving more local art?
-Head around the corner and down to 5 Points Gallery, which features a new exhibition by its 10 local artists every month – “Possibilities” will close Oct.
-10. Gallery hours are limited to the weekend, but artists are almost always on hand to talk to you about the works, and you can also schedule an in-person viewing by private appointment – a special date for art lovers!
+Head around the corner and down to 5 Points Gallery, which features a new exhibition by its 10 local artists every month – “The Mind’s Eye” will close April 8.
+Gallery hours are limited to Thursday-Saturday afternoons and evenings, but artists are almost always on hand to talk to you about the works, and you can also schedule an in-person viewing by private appointment – a special date for art lovers!

 Next, catch a live band at The Oak House at Durham over wine, beer, coffee or tea.
 If you’re feeling peckish, “one thing most people don’t know is that you can order food directly to your table from Bulldega Urban Market or bring in food from any local restaurant and enjoy it with your craft beverage of choice,” says Ryan Vet, founding partner of The Oak House.
-Wind things down by heading to The Roof at The Durham Hotel for sweeping views of the city at night, or retreat to Kingfisher for intimate conversation and enjoy its October exhibit by local artist Brenda Brokke.
+Wind things down by heading to The Roof at The Durham Hotel for sweeping views of the city at night, or retreat to Kingfisher for intimate conversation in its artful space.